 An alternative break is service-learning experience in which students travel to engage in direct-service.
 These trips are generally a week-long, and occur during spring or summer break.
 Each trip has a focus on a particular social issue and how it impacts the community.
 Through exploration and immersion into the social issue long before the trip starts, students are able to interrogate the root causes of social issues in a way that allows them to engage compassionately and think critically.
 Upon their return, students are encouraged to engage in their own communities through informed, meaningful action.

-We offer over seven programs focused on social justice issues as diverse as environmental conservation to civil rights, homelessness, post-conflict recovery, and more.
+We offer over six programs focused on social justice issues as diverse as ecosystem restoration to indigenous rights, homelessness and housing insecurity, public health, education, and more.

 Alternative Breaks are yearlong commitments.
 Orientation, reorientation, fundraising and activism projects take place during the school year while direct engagement takes place over spring break in a variety of locations from Guatemala, Jamaica, DC, Selma, and more.

 From Florida to El Salvador to Jamaica and the District of Columbia, 85 George Mason University students dedicated their spring break to education and service as part of this year’s Alternative Break trips, organized through the Social Action and Integrative Learning (SAIL) program in the School of Integrative Studies.

 I graduated in the spring of 2015 from the New Century College where I majored in Integrative Studies with a concentration in International Studies and a minor in Business.
 In the summer of July 2015, I was given the opportunity to travel to Natal, Brazil and participate in an intercultural exchange program called US-Brazil Connect, Global Leaders Fellowship.